praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 as `Vector4` on ARM64 so you would expect it to perform as well.
 But it doesn't.

     I can guess here.
-Value-type generics on mono AOT are um... special.
+Value-type generics on Mono AOT are um... special.
 They use a lot of tricks to share code and those tricks come at a performance cost.
     My guess is that code generator is not recognizing